-8 to Feel Great: Health and Wellness Tips for Students with Autism and LD
+Eight to Feel Great: Health and Wellness Tips for Students with Autism and LD

-It only takes 8 minutes of our time to start having a Great Day!
+It only takes 8 minutes of our time to start having a great day!

-How about your children?
+How about your student?
 How are they when they wake up each morning and get ready for school?
 What if we took 8 minutes of our time to prepare ourselves for our day?
 Could those 8 minutes not only benefit us, our children and our families, and maybe even other people that we come in contact with that day?

 Importance of Hydration

 Then next most important thing is to get more oxygen and get your blood circulating.
 Stand up straight and take a few full breaths.
-Once you have taken care of your basic necessities, then make the time for you to feel better -- not just good, but Great!
+Once you have taken care of your basic necessities, then make the time for you to feel better -- not just good, but great!

 Spend the next 8 minutes of your day doing some loosening up exercises for all of the major joints in your body and then 2 sets of 8 each of the following exercises for your legs, arms, and core with some light stretching in between the two sets:

 8 Inclined Push-Ups - Arms